wheynelau/ubiquitous-spoon/README.md

 1. Shorten a URL
 2. Redirect to the original URL when the shortened URL is accessed

-Optional requirements
+Optional requirements:
 [ ] - Custom alias for shortened URLs
-[ ] - Expiration date for shortened URLs
+[x] - Expiration date for shortened URLs

 ## Architecture